calumjackson/techblog/tech_blog/content/what_do_I_think/research_visa.md

     * How VISA direct will drive huge growth into VISA as basically every transaction will be new value as they would have previously been ACH based transactions.
 That means the turnover and fees gained will grow on a strongly linear growth pattern?
   * Dynamics of cryptocurrencies and how they will change payments.
 Though, when does Bitcoin become legitimate?
 USD Coin is good because it is being pegged to USD so is not of value to horde.
   * Scheme machinations - fraud monitoring / FX

+* Working with senior management
+  * Had exposure of reporting and working with CTO level, explaining technical & business problems we have had in the platform, their impact to the customer / business, and how we can resolve this and what we would need from them - so both from a PIR point of view and helping drive the planning for the change needed (i.e. on our reporting SLAs, how we needed to prioritise automating payment suspensions to expedite our reporting SLAs with the added benefit of reducing settlement risk and alleviating manual work in the risk team.
+  * Work relatively closely with senior management within the platform anyway as a part of my role, usually would be a reliable source to build the technical and business impact of any changes on the platform and their risk - usually I would draw up possible risks through consultation and delegate any quantitive stats for the teams to provide as they are closer to their actual products.
+  * Represented Worldpay at client integration meetings with Tesco in the early months of my role when the platform was still in it's infancy, however since then implementation managers have taken over that aspect as customers have migrated over and implementation managers built their knowledge of the capabilities of the platform.

+* How would I engage a client?
+  * I would largely want to question them on their goals in acquiring first, understand what they want out of VISA Direct as a product, and then build on their requirements/scope to give a view of how technologically we can achieve that, what the key boundaries we need to progress with are (risk, reporting, etc) to start to go live, how that fits into their delivery model (is it agile, six sigma, lean, waterfall etc).
+  * Use of value chain mapping could be useful to expose to acquirers how their business model can progress.
+  * Would likely be useful to draw up tech models to understand what product they are expecting, and to start to draw up how this scales etc.

 * Data based presentations
   * Reviewing Tableau and Power BI - both presentations layers built on basically low code platforms - allow you to drop and drag to build datasets and then visualise on top of that.